-15% off your first order*.

 The outdoor season is coming to an end, but many showgrounds are now offering indoor competitions. indoor competitions.
 It's the perfect opportunity for you to keep going to shows despite the gloomy weather.
 However, switching from an outdoor to an indoor competition can sometimes be tricky.
 To avoid any unpleasant surprises, we've put together a few tips to help you all winter long.

-To begin with, you need to practice jumping around a bit in the carousel.
-To do this, you will have to adapt distances and therefore the shorten to fit the configuration of the riding arena.
+To begin with, you need to practice jump a little on the merry-go-round.
+To do this, you'll need to adapt distances and therefore shorten to adapt to the configuration of the rides.

-You can also train at skip lines of three to seven stridesThis is most often the contractual distance for indoors competitions, although outdoors competitions tend to have longer distances.
+You can also practice skip lines of three to seven stridesThis most often corresponds to the contracts found at indoors competitions, although outdoors distances tend to be greater.

-Also practice jumping obstacles with two or three strides on the exit of a turn.
-This is a difficulty that is not usually found in arena competitions.
+Also practice jump obstacles with two or three strides on the exit of the turn.
+This is a difficulty you don't usually find in show jumping.

-If your horse is worried, you can start with a first preparation competition.
-Most competitions offer preparatory tests or warm-up at the beginning of the competition.
+If your horse is worried, you can start with an initial preparatory competition.
+Most competitions offer preparatory tests or warm-up at the start of the competition.

 When travelling, remember to take a drying blanket and a blanket adapted to the outside temperature for your horse.
-However, be careful to do not over-cover your horse in transport, as the temperature tends to rise quickly in a van or truck.
-Also take a good coat, a pair of warm gloves, a hat/headband, a good pair of socks (or even several) so that you don't get stiff when you get on your horse.
+However, be careful not to not to over-cover your horse during transport, as the temperature tends to rise quickly in a van or truck.
+You'll also need a good coat, a pair of warm gloves, a hat/headband and a good pair of socks (or even several). so that you don't get stiff once you're on horseback..

-Autumn is also the homework season (find our exercises on the application), but you can also take advantage of it to participate in courses.
-Today, many riders and stables offer advanced training courses during the whole winter period before the return of the outdoor competition season.
+Autumn is also the season for working at home (find our exercises on the application), but you can also take advantage of the season to take part in workshops.
+Today, many riders and stables offer advanced training courses throughout the winter, before the return of the outdoor show season.

 To download the app, click here: